Richard Kinder

-Richard Kinder (born October 19, 1944) is an American businessman.
+Richard D. Kinder (born October 19, 1944) is an American businessman.
 He is the co-founder and executive chairman of Kinder Morgan Inc., an energy and pipeline corporation.

 Early life

 Richard Kinder was born in Cape Girardeau, Missouri, in 1944.
 He received a BA in 1966 and a JD in 1968, both from the University of Missouri.
 In college, he was a member of the Sigma Nu fraternity.

 Career

 He began his career in the energy business as an attorney with Florida Gas Transmission, which eventually became Enron Corporation, after a series of mergers He had been friends with its founder, Kenneth Lay, in college.
 From 1990 to December 1996, he served as its president and COO.
 He resigned from Enron in 1996 to start a new pipeline company with college friend William V. Morgan.
 They purchased Enron Liquids Pipeline for $40 million.
 They also merged with KN Energy.
 After a number of acquisitions, the most prominent being El Paso Corporation, Kinder Morgan became the largest midstream energy company in North America.

 He is the chairman of the board of trustees of the Museum of Fine Arts, Houston and serves as chairman of the Kinder Foundation.
 He previously served as a member of the board of Baker Hughes, Transocean and Waste Management, as a national board member of the Smithsonian Institution and is a past chairman of the Interstate Natural Gas Association of America.
 A Republican, he campaigned for Bush-Quayle in 1992, for Bush-Cheney in 2004, for John McCain in 2008, and for Kay Bailey Hutchison and Tom DeLay.

 In 2014, Kinder was listed on Forbes Richest People in the US.
 Kinder is one of seven self-made billionaires from Houston on the list, with a net worth of $11 billion.
-In 2020, he was ranked No. 103 on the Forbes 400 list of the richest people in America.
+In 2025, he was ranked No. 108 on the Forbes 400 list of the richest people in America.